Lincoln High School (Portland, Oregon): 19th century

 With an initial enrollment of 45 students, the school was established in 1869 as the Portland High School in the North Central School sited on Block 80 of Couch's Addition (bounded by NW 11th & 12th and Couch & Davis Streets).
 The principal was J.W.
 Johnson.
 The high school moved from the top floors of the North Central School to the Central School in 1873 (located where Pioneer Courthouse Square is today) and moved again to the Park School (block bounded by Park, 10th, Madison, and Jefferson (now the Portland Art Museum)) in 1878.
 The first building to be known as Lincoln High School was built at SW 14th and Morrison in 1885, but was still named West Side High School at the time.
-The land for the 14th and Morrison School was given to the school district by Mrs. Simeon G. Reed (wife of the founder of Reed College) in 1869 and the building was designed by William Stokes, an architect who had recently moved to Portland from Oakland, California.
+The land for the 14th and Morrison School was given to the school district by Mrs. Simeon Gannett Reed (wife of the founder of Reed College) in 1869 and the building was designed by William Stokes, an architect who had recently moved to Portland from Oakland, California.
 The building was designed by prominent local architect William Stokes and situated in the block bounded by 14th, Morrison, Lownsdale (now 15th) and Alder Streets.

 In 1889, a "very successful" night school program was started at the first purpose-built building at SW 14th and Morrison.